MPIBGC-TEE/ComputabilityGraphs/README.md

   the content of a reservoir by adding the integrated influxes and substracting the integrated outfluxes is the 'computable from' connection between the set of it'a argument types and it' resulttype.
 * These connections can be exploited recursively in two ways:
-  1. From a givens set of values (instances of the above types) and a set of functions we can build a computability graph forward by recursively updating what can be computed from the new results.
+  1. From a givens set of values (itest_conda_developer_installationnstances of the above types) and a set of functions we can build a computability graph forward by recursively updating what can be computed from the new results.
 (This is acutally rather simple and implemented in a single recursive function).